JohnXLivingston/peertube-plugin-livechat/README.md

 For the first solution, the connection to the XMPP server is made with [converseJS](https://conversejs.org/).

-You will also find in this repository example config files to setup the XMPP server with [Prosody](https://prosody.im).
+**Important Note**: If you don't have a running XMPP server, here is a **[tutorial to install Prosody XMPP Server](documentation/tutorials/prosody.md) on your Peertube instance**.
+This is the simpliest way to make this plugin work.

 If you have new feature requests, bugs, or difficulties to setup the plugin, you can use the [Github issue tracker](https://github.com/JohnXLivingston/peertube-plugin-livechat/issues).

 If you are a webdesigner or a ConverseJS/Prosody/XMPP expert, and want to help improve this plugin, you are welcome.

-**Important note**: a tutorial for a quick setup of Prosody XMPP server on a Peertube instance is coming.
-It will probably be available by March 11th.

 ## Contact me